-This manual covers the features and operation of Arturia's MicroFreak, the latest in a long line of powerful virtual instruments.
+This manual covers the features and operation of Arturia's MicroFreak, the powerful but affordable hybrid desktop synth in our extensive family of instruments.

 Be sure to register your product as soon as possible!
 When you purchased MicroFreak you were sent a serial number and an unlock code by e-mail.
 These are required during the online registration process.